Navigating Dog Ownership During Autistic Burnout

 Impact of Autistic Burnout on Dog Ownership

 Autistic burnout can have a significant impact on dog ownership, affecting multiple aspects of daily life with a pet.
-During burnout phases, both physical and mental capacities are stretched thin, and tasks that are normally manageable can become overwhelming.
+During burnout phases, both physical and mental capacities are stretched thin and tasks that are normally manageable can become overwhelming.
 Let’s delve deeper into how autistic burnout uniquely impacts each area of dog care:

 • Physical and Emotional Exhaustion: Autistic burnout often leads to pervasive fatigue, which makes physically demanding tasks like walking, grooming, and training more challenging.
 This level of exhaustion can feel like there’s simply no energy reserve for additional activities, even those as routine as taking the dog outside.
 For a person experiencing burnout, the act of preparing for and executing daily walks might feel insurmountable.
 This lack of energy can lead to guilt, as dog owners may worry they’re not providing their pets with the care they deserve.